CosmicMind/Material/README.md

 # MaterialKit

 Welcome to MaterialKit for iOS.
-MaterialKit is not just another components library.
 We built everything using an underlying graphics and animation framework to ensure extensibility and to fuel everyone's imagination.

 ### Examples